 White Lake is a VERY small town (population 802), most of which is concentrated around the lake itself.

 There was a limited number of restaurants to choose from and the ones we saw were packed.
-We finally found one that we could squeeze into and had a decent lunch.
-Ski Burger is a cute little place that serves breakfast, burgers, and fries.
+We finally found one that we could squeeze into and had a decent lunch before diving into this beautiful lake.
+(Ski Burger is a cute little place that serves breakfast, burgers, and fries.
 The food is good and so is the price.)

 We took off our shoes, laid out our blanket, and headed straight for the water.
 As you can imagine, the lake was extremely busy because it was the 4th of July, but it wasn’t as bad as we expected.
-[We went back on a non-holiday weekend and there was a fraction of the crowd.)
+(We went back on a non-holiday weekend and there was a fraction of the crowd.)

-Later that night, it was time for fireworks.
-I was seriously impressed with the fireworks display put on by a town that boasts a population of less than 500 year-round.
-The fireworks were shot off from the end of Goldston’s Pier, so from where we were on the beach they looked like they were almost directly over us.
+The fireworks display is pretty impressive for a town that boasts a population of less than 1,000 year-round.
+They set them off from the end of Goldston’s Pier, so from our blanket on the beach the fireworks exploded almost directly over us.
 The whole show was about 30 minutes long and it was beautiful!

-All in all, it was a great day!
-We like the lake and plan to swim there many more times while we’re stationed at Fort Bragg.
+We enjoyed our time at White Lake and plan to swim there many more times while we’re stationed at Fort Bragg.
 There is also a water park down the road from the lake that we can’t wait to try next summer!